igorprado/angular-requirejs-gulp-express-mongodb-seed/README.md

 So I started this seed!
 This seed is based on [Angular Express Seed](https://github.com/btford/angular-express-seed).

-Express is used to serve the static files, templates to AngularJS and provide an RESTful API to manipulate MongoDB collections.
+Express is used to serve the static files, templates to AngularJS and provide a RESTful API to manipulate MongoDB collections.

 Gulp is used to build our frontend files (CSS, JS and optimize images).